Shopping in Kuala Lumpur: Central Market

 Central Market is a shopping area dedicated to local arts and crafts.
 It sells a multitude of colourful batiks, the traditional dressing of ethnic Malay Malaysians and other souvenirs.
-Besides that, Central Market also sells sarees and cheongsams among other cultural legacies of Malaysia's diverse ethnic minorities.
+Besides that, Central Market also sells sarees and cheongsams, among other cultural legacies of Malaysia's ethnic minorities.
 One can also find religious-motivated arts and other trinkets inspired by Buddhism and Hinduism.
-Traditional Malay craft in the form of local daggers (keris), beautifully embellished woodcarvings, traditional kites, songkets among other items.
-There are plans to evolve this place into an art colony.
+Traditional Malay craft in the form of local daggers (keris), embellished woodcarvings, traditional kites, and songkets, among other items.
+There are plans to evolve the place into an art colony.

 Night markets

 Petaling Street

-Petaling Street (Simplified Chinese: 茨厂街) The name is called 'Chee Cheong Kai' (Cantonese) which means starch factory street is reminiscent of the days where tapioca would be grounded here.
-This is the Chinatown of Malaysia, there are plenty of counterfeit luxury goods, clothes and shoes sold here.
-Asian fashion are sold here at cheap prices.
+Petaling Street (Simplified Chinese: 茨厂街) The name 'Chee Cheong Kai' (Cantonese), which means Starch Factory Street, is reminiscent of when tapioca would be grounded there.
+This is the Chinatown of Malaysia.
+There are plenty of counterfeit luxury goods, clothes and shoes sold here.
+Asian fashion is sold here at cheap prices.
 Traditional Chinese medicines and China-imported books are aplenty in the Chinese bookstores the surrounding Petaling Street.
-There are plenty of delicious Chinese food and delicacies and local fruits sold here.
-Haggling is necessary to obtain the best bargains.
+There is plenty of Chinese food, delicacies and local fruits sold here.
 It is open into the early hours of the morning.

 Lorong Tuanku Abdul Rahman

 It is only opened once a week on Saturdays from 5 – 10 pm—an exciting place to trawl for casual attire, local products, and local delicacies.
 The fashion featured here is more conservative as the products are targeted at the local Muslim Malay population.
 Nonetheless, this is the ideal place to buy silks and other quality materials.
 Many Malay fashion houses are located here.
 Prices here are cheap if one knows how to bargain.
-Colourful baju kurung and baju kebaya- the traditional clothing of ethnic Malays- can be found here.
-The headscarf are also sold here.
+Colourful baju kurung and baju kebaya- the traditional clothing of ethnic Malays- can be found here. headscarves are also sold here.
 Luxury fakes, T-shirts, jeans, crafts made of ceramics and pewter are ubiquitous at designated sections of this night market.
 There are a couple of shopping complexes located nearby.

 Brickfields

-This is the Little India of Malaysia.
-Traditionally the focal point of the Indian colony of Kuala Lumpur, there are plenty to see and buy here.
+This is an Indian themed area of Malaysia.
+Traditionally the focal point of the Indian colony of Kuala Lumpur, there is lots to buy.